 United Nations Headquarters, New York

-Following a successful event at the Seventh Session UN-GGIM in 2017, the UN-GGIM Academic Network will hold a forum with the theme, ‘The SDGs Connectivity Dilemma: Urban Settlements, Resilience, and Sustainability’ at the Eighth Session of UN-GGIM at the UN Headquarters in New York on 30 July 2018.
+Following a successful event at the Seventh Session UN-GGIM in 2017, the UN-GGIM Academic Network will hold a forum with the theme, ‘The SDGs Connectivity Dilemma: Urban Settlements, Resilience, and Sustainability’ with support from UNGGIM Private Sector Network (PSN) at the Eighth Session of UN-GGIM at the UN Headquarters in New York on 30 July 2018.
 In continuation from last year’s forum on ‘Secure Land Rights and Smart Cities – Making It Work for Sustainable Development’ and the discussion on urban challenges, the UN-GGIM Academic Network will focus on the urgent demand for safe, sustainable, and resilient urban communities and settlements with particular emphasis on the SDGs.

 Cities and urban areas are growing in an era when communities and their various challenges are inter-connected across different domains and jurisdictions.
 Academics and practitioners working towards sustainable development must understand, analyse, and utilise the linkages that drive social, economic, and environmental systems.
 Moreover, understanding the interdependent existence of people and the space they inhabit is determined by the availability of data, namely geospatial data.
 This level of connectivity at local, national, and global levels shapes future urban forms, while the unavailability of, and inaccessibility to spatial data will cause urban development to lag far behind the required pace and quality.
 Therefore, the lack of a comprehensive spatial data ecosystem can impede the process of strengthening community and infrastructure resilience, prevent protection of social and environmental sustainability, and narrow the development gap.